kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/14_chapter_XIII.md

 The valley appears to end at the foot of the mountain; instead of which it bends abruptly north-east, and runs in between K^2^ and the northern slopes of Broad Peak.
-The heavy and massive outline of the latter, surmounted by its three huge rounded peaks, comprises m itself almost the whole left side of the Godwin Austen valley.
+The heavy and massive outline of the latter, surmounted by its three huge rounded peaks, comprises in itself almost the whole left side of the Godwin Austen valley.
 A short broken ridge joins it to Gasherbrum IV^[^1304]^ summit rises above the spur dividing its two western glaciers.
 From the Gasherbrums the chain extends toward the south in a tagged edge of rocks and snowy peaks to form the